‘The Revenant’ starring Leonardo DiCaprio and Tom Hardy

 According to historical accounts, Glass joined a party led by General William Ashley who met up with the Indian tribe Arikara (aka The Rees) and negotiated a trade of horses for gunpowder.
-After a trapper ended up having carnal relations with an Indian maiden (and got his throat slit), the Rees attacked the next day which is thrillingly depicted in Iñárritu’s opening scene (some have argued that the scene is too long, but hey isn’t this the movies?).
+After a trapper ended up having carnal relations with an Indian maiden, the Rees attacked the next day which is thrillingly depicted in Iñárritu’s opening scene.

 Iñárritu and co-writer Mark L. Smith now begin to tamper with the historical record by introducing the idea that Glass fathered a son, Hawk, with an Indian maiden, and she was killed during an early Indian massacre by U.S. troops.
 Hawk accompanies Glass on the expedition.